Fifty killed as DR Congo boat sinks

 The vice-governor of Tshuapa province in the north of the country said the cause of the accident was not clear.

-He said another 50 people had survived when the boat tipped over as it was travelling from Monkoto to Mbandaka.
+More than 60 people survived when the boat tipped over as it was travelling from Monkoto to Mbandaka.

 River transport is common in DR Congo as there are few roads or railways, but vessels are often overloaded and accidents are frequent.

-Mbandaka is also currently struggling with an outbreak of Ebola, with fears that it could spread from the city of one million to the capital, Kinshasa, via traders using the River Congo.
+Mbandaka is also currently struggling with an outbreak of Ebola, with fears that it could spread from the city of one million to the capital, Kinshasa, via traders using the Congo river.

 - Africa Live: More on this and other stories